-PFME allows the user to enter a theory describing a language in three different ways.
+PFME allows the user to enter a theory describing the morphological structure of a language in two ways.

-- Uploading from a file

-- Entering into a text area (preferably by copy and paste)
+- Uploading from a file - Entering into a text area (preferably by copy and paste)

-- Filling in a collection of forms

 The easiest way to start is to download one of the PFM theories listed in the PFME web page and then upload it to PFME via the submit file button.
 These theories are intended to display PFME's function, not linguistic theories of the languages represented.
 Not all provide correct results or even reasonable approaches to the problems they try to solve.
 However, they are generally syntactically correct input to the PFM calculator.
 After receiving a PFM theory, PFME displays (1) the output generated by the theory, a filled-in text area containing the theory, which you can modify and re-submit with the submit text button, and (3) a filled-in form, which you can modify and re-submit with the submit form button.